 Make the Most of Your Internship

-- Start early to increase your chances of finding a great opportunity.
-Application deadlines vary depending upon industry and organization; some companies (for example, large finance and consulting firms) may hire summer interns the preceding fall, while other organizations won't post positions or begin considering applicants until February or March.
+- Start your search early.
+Application deadlines vary depending on industry and organization; some companies (for example, large finance and consulting firms) may hire summer interns the preceding fall, while other organizations won't post positions until early spring.

 - After accepting an internship offer, confirm your start date and work schedule with your supervisor.
 Clarify the dress code, workplace entry procedures, and other logistics.